umass-cs-326-s23/lab-2-more-git-anan/README.md

-Let's go!
+What's up

-- Aditya Maheshwari
+- Anan Abrar

-I have add more cool things to README in the my-branch
+I have add more cool things to README in the my-branch (fake and in game)